Margaret R. Yocom: Work with folklore

 Since 1986 she has been folklorist and curator for the Rangeley Lakes Region Logging Museum founded by Rodney Richard.
 She has been on the board of directors since 1996.
 She also volunteers for the Rangeley Lakes Region Historical Society and has been a presenter for various New England folk festivals.

-In 1983 she accepted a job with Kawerak the non-profit arm of the Bering Straits Native Corporation in Nome, Alaska, where she was the folklorist of the Eskimo Heritage Program.
-From 1983-1985 she worked with King Island Inuit community members as well as linguist Dr. Lawrence Kaplan of the University of Alaska, produce the first bi-lingual book in English and Inupiaq called Ugiuvangmiut Qualiapyuit: King Island Tales.
+In 1983 she accepted a job with Kawerak, the non-profit arm of the Bering Straits Native Corporation in Nome, Alaska, where she was the folklorist of the Eskimo Heritage Program.
+From 1983 to 1985, she worked with King Island Inuit community members as well as linguist Lawrence Kaplan of the University of Alaska, produce the first bi-lingual book in English and Inupiaq called Ugiuvangmiut Qualiapyuit: King Island Tales.

-Long interested in feminist folklore, Dr. Yocom published an essay in the first book on women's folklore, Women's Folklore Women's Culture, edited by Susan Kalcik and Rosan Jordan.
+Long interested in feminist folklore, Yocom published an essay in the first book on women's folklore, Women's Folklore Women's Culture, edited by Susan Kalcik and Rosan Jordan.
 Published in 1985, the book is a collection of papers presented at the American Folklore Society in some of the first panels specifically about women and folklore.
 Another of her essays appears in the book Feminist Messages, edited by folklorist Joan Radner.